 Support for students is available through a variety of channels.
 Students may contact faculty, advisors, preceptors, clinical faculty, or any member of the GCSOM staff and administration for support at any time.
 In addition, the Office of Student Affairs and academic advisors are available to provide personal support as needed.
 Therapeutic counseling services are available through the Behavioral Health Therapist that is located in Student Health Services (SHS).
 In additions, SHS maintains a listing of community therapy providers who have indicated an interest in working with our students.
-These providers provide services through the students' medical insurance or through a sliding fee basis.
+These providers provide services through the students' medical insurance.
 Students may also contact GCSOM's Employee Assistance Program (EAP) through ComPsych.
 The EAP provides 5 free counseling sessions for students through a variety of local and on-line providers.
+TimelyCare - a new telehealth program for students that provides access to free, 24/7/365 medical and mental virtual health care from anywhere in the United States, is also available to students.